 How Does an Exhaust Add Power to your 350Z?

-After your VQ35DE does through the intake, compression, and ignition cycles, it has to expel the exhaust gases to continue the cycle.
+After your VQ35DE goes through the intake, compression, and ignition cycles, it has to expel the exhaust gases to continue the cycle.
 The first point of contact for the exhaust gases is the exhaust ports and the exhaust headers.

-Swapping out your heavy OEM headers for a set of aftermarket tubular headers is a great way to increase power, however, you’ll still find a significant restriction in the rest of the system.
+Swapping out your heavy OEM headers for a set of aftermarket tubular headers is a great way to increase power; however, you’ll still find a significant restriction in the rest of the system.

 The whole idea with a larger diameter is increasing the flow.
 With increased flow, the piston has to do less work when pushing the exhaust gases out of the cylinder which ultimately leads to more power.